- Main Street Square takes up one acre in Downtown Rapid City.

 - All the plant life in Main Street Square, including flowers and grasses are native to the area.

 - A Native American medicine wheel is set at the corner of Sixth and Main streets.

 - A statute of President John Adams is at the corner of Sixth and Main streets.
 All United States presidents are depicted in statues in Downtown Rapid City and City of Presidents pamphlets are available at the Visitor Information Center.

 - Tables, chairs and benches are available for people to sit.
 There's even a chess table.

 - Main Street Square hosts more than 200 events annually, and has private rental space available.
 All rental space is outdoors and exposed to the elements.

 - Main Street Square, a 501c3 nonprofit organization, runs Main Street Square and Pedestrian Alley.
-Main Street Square is overseen by Destination Rapid City, a 501c6 nonprofit organization, which leases the property from the City of Rapid City.
+Destination Rapid City, a 501c(3) nonprofit organization, leases the property from the City of Rapid City.